coavins/zomboid-coavins-firearms/README.md

 ### coavinssupport1

-Compatibility patch for "Firearms B41".
+Compatibility patch for "Firearms B41" (mod id: firearmmod)

 Supports most of the custom guns in this mod, except for a small handful (the M60, etc.) The "Gun Toolkit" items are used to repair components instead of the guns themselves.

 ### coavinssupport2

-Compatibility patch for "Arsenal(26) GunFighter".
+Compatibility patch for "Arsenal(26) GunFighter" (mod id: Arsenal(26)GunFighter)

 Adds support for some of the custom guns in this mod.
 Should also work for "Brita's Weapons".

+### coavinssupport3

+Compatibility patch for "VANILLA FIREARMS EXPANSION" (mod id: VFExpansion1)

+Adds support for most of the custom guns in this mod, only missing a few (SKS, Tec9, W1866).

 # Roadmap